EOxServer/eoxserver/docs/sphinx/en/users/global_use_case.rst

 The Identity Management layer is an optional layer on top of EOxServer.
 Thus and because its configuration is extensively discussed in section :ref:`Identity Management System` we skip it here.

-The Applications Interface software components are discussed in detail in section `The User View`_ below.
+The Applications Interface software components are discussed in detail in section `The General User View`_ below.

 As EOxServer is based on Python, MapServer, GDAL/OGR, and Django these software components need to be installed first.
 The base configuration of EOxServer consists of the generation of an EOxServer instance and registering it in a web server.